GNOME/gtk/docs/reference/gtk/section-list-widget.md

 use case is displaying lists and not trees and it greatly simplifies the API interface provided.

-However, GTK provides functionality to make trees look and behave like lists for the people who still want to display lists.
+However, GTK provides functionality to make lists look and behave like trees for use cases that require trees.
 This is achieved by using the [`class@Gtk.TreeListModel`] model to flatten a tree into a list.
 The [`class@Gtk.TreeExpander`] widget can then be used inside a listitem to allow users to expand and collapse rows and provide a similar experience to `GtkTreeView`.